bmbruno/SitecoreSpark.ContentAuthorTokensForSitecore/README.md

 	* This tells CATS where to find tokens
 	* All libraries must be added here; CATS will not recursively load libraries-in-libraries

-To view a list of available tokens, content authors can click "View Tokens" under the Presentation tab on the Content Editor ribbon
+To view a list of available tokens, content authors can click "View Tokens" under the Presentation tab on the Content Editor ribbon.

 ### Syncing Tokens to Cache ###

-For performance reasons, all tokens are stored in and loaded from cache during page rendering.
+For performance reasons, all tokens are stored in cache and loaded from cache during page rendering.
 Cache management is mostly hands-off, but here are a few things to keep in mind:

 * Cache is automatically rebuilt/updated during the following events:
 	* Sitecore initialization